 There are a lot of myths and misconceptions about how to have a great credit score.
 The biggest myth I hear, a lot, is that you have to carry a balance on your credit cards in order to have a great score.
-Well, today I am here to present proof that isn’t true.
+That’s just not true.
+There is no part of the credit score that measures whether you carry a balance from day to day or month to month.
+In case you don’t believe me, I’ve gathered some evidence to support this statement

 A very close friend of mine has a pretty outstanding credit score.
 Depending on which score you’re looking at, it might even be a “perfect” 850.
 Here are some actual snips of her scores as provided by her three major banks.